apache/arrow/docs/source/format/FormatIntro.rst

 Schema
 ------
-A collection of fields with optional metadata that determines all the data types of an object like a record batch or table.
+A collection of fields with optional metadata that determines all the data types of an object like a RecordBatch or Table.

 Table
 -----
-A discontiguous, two-dimensional chunk of data consisting of an ordered collection of chunked arrays.
-All chunked arrays have the same length, but may have different types.
+A discontiguous, two-dimensional chunk of data consisting of an ordered collection of Chunked Arrays.
+All Chunked Arrays have the same length, but may have different types.
 Different columns may be chunked differently.

 .. note::